robertwayne/cogwatch/README.md

 ### Getting Started
 You can install the library with `pip install cogwatch`.

-Import the watch decorator and apply it above your `on_ready` method and let the magic take effect.
+Import the watch decorator and apply it to your `on_ready` method and let the magic take effect.
 If you use a directory other than *'commands'* for your command files, you should pass in `cogs_path='your_path_here'` in the decorator.

 *There is a complete example bot in the *examples/* directory that shows all the arguments.*